 Alt Text (Alternative Text)

-Alt text is a short description of an image that appears when it fails to load.
-It’s also a useful phrase that helps search engines find and sort the image.
-For alt text, the more specific you are, the better.
-If you have a picture of a house, don’t just label it “house.”
-Use something like “saltbox house on the coast of Rhode Island.”
+Alt text is a description of an image that appears when the image fails to load.
+It also helps search engines understand and categorize the image.
+Be specific with alt text — if you have an image of a house, don’t just label it “house”; describe it in detail, like “white saltbox house with a red front door.”

 Analytics